DavidAJohnston/DecentralizedApplications/README.md

 **Step 2: Initial tokens are distributed**

-If the DApp is using the mining mechanism to distribute its tokens, a reference software program is released so that it can be used for mining.
+If the Dapp is using the mining mechanism to distribute its tokens, a reference software program is released so that it can be used for mining.
 In the case of Bitcoin, a reference software program was released and the initial transaction block was created.

-If the DApp is using the fund-raising mechanism, a wallet software becomes available to the stakeholders of the DApp, so that they can exchange the tokens of the DA.
+If the Dapp is using the fund-raising mechanism, a wallet software becomes available to the stakeholders of the Dapp, so that they can exchange the tokens of the DA.
 In the case of Mastercoin, an Exodus fund-raising address and a wallet script were publicly released.

-If the DApp is using the development mechanism, a bounty system is put in place that allows the suggestion of tasks to be performed, the tracking of the people who are working on those tasks and the criteria by which bounties can be awarded.
+If the Dapp is using the development mechanism, a bounty system is put in place that allows the suggestion of tasks to be performed, the tracking of the people who are working on those tasks and the criteria by which bounties can be awarded.

-**Step 3: The ownership stake of the DApp is spread**
+**Step 3: The ownership stake of the Dapp is spread**

-As tokens from mining, fund-raising and collaboration are distributed to a greater number of participants, the ownership of the DApp becomes less and less centralized and participants that held a majority stake at earlier have less and less control.
-As the DApp matures, participants with more diverse skills are incentivized to make valuable contributions, and the ownership of the DApp is distributed further.
+As tokens from mining, fund-raising and collaboration are distributed to a greater number of participants, the ownership of the Dapp becomes less and less centralized and participants that held a majority stake at earlier have less and less control.
+As the Dapp matures, participants with more diverse skills are incentivized to make valuable contributions, and the ownership of the Dapp is distributed further.
-Through market forces the tokens of a DApp are transferred to those who value it the most.
-Those individuals then can contribute to the development of the DApp in the areas that they have an expertise.
+Through market forces the tokens of a Dapp are transferred to those who value it the most.
+Those individuals then can contribute to the development of the Dapp in the areas that they have an expertise.

 The case of Bitcoin illustrates the point.
 By some estimates, Satoshi Nakamoto mined many of the first 1,000,000 bitcoins.
 As developers